django-oscar/django-oscar/docs/source/howto/importing_a_catalogue.rst

 .. warning::

-   Handling imports works in Oscar, but the code quality of the importers is low as they are only used to populate the sandbox and demo site, and not meant for general usage.
+   Handling imports works in Oscar, but the code quality of the importer is low as it is only used to populate the sandbox site, and not meant for general usage.
 So proceed at your own risk!

 Importing a catalogue is pretty straightforward, and can be done in two easy
 steps: